ArgiSanchez/Archi/README.md

    ![imagen](https://github.com/ArgiSanchez/Archi/assets/2486668/3a17a4e5-11f2-4971-ab92-57add42feb9a)

-If you're installing from a wireless connection, you must use the `iwctl` command to establish the internet connection to proceed with the installation:
+( If you're installing from a wireless connection, you must use the `iwctl` command to establish the internet connection to proceed with the installation:

-device list
+   '''device list
    station wlan0 get-networks
    station wlan0 connect

 6. **Execute the Script**